-It is important to understand that alcohol abuse and alcoholism are different issues, although they can both require alcohol treatment.
+It is important to understand that alcohol abuse and alcoholism are different issues, although they can both require alcohol detox or other forms of intervention.
 Alcohol abusers are often not addicted to alcohol, although they may drink heavily with negative consequences.
 Usually, this heavy consumption occurs on a weekly basis rather than a daily basis, but many times abusers find them dealing with issues such as alcohol poisoning.
-Social drinking that becomes dangerous and those with alcohol addiction take increasingly unsafe risks, such as driving under the influence, need alcohol abuse interventions and treatment options.
+Excessive social drinking and those with alcohol addiction take increasingly unsafe risks, such as driving under the influence.

 Alcoholism refers to a dependence on alcohol, both physically and psychologically, that controls an individual’s drinking behaviors.
 These cravings for alcohol make it difficult, if not impossible, for people to stop drinking.
 This uncontrolled drinking may remain a problem even when physical harm or social alienation occurs.
-Most individuals addicted to alcohol feel they cannot function without it and often need to drink more as their tolerance increases.
+Most addicts feel they cannot function without it and often need to drink more as their tolerance increases.
 These individuals have an alcohol addiction and should be encouraged to seek treatment.

 Most Insurances Accepted

 Most have heard and understood the term high-functioning alcoholic.
 For those individuals who have not been directly affected by alcoholism, the ability to recognize the symptoms can be difficult.
 Many times, people that work with high-functioning alcoholics have no idea about the severity of the problem.
 Their ability to keep up the appearance that their personal and professional lives are not suffering is the main reason they go without treatment.